LunaRenilson/besu-local/README.md

 - **CPU**
 - **Memory**
 - **I/O**
+- **Gas Limit**

 High latency in these can disrupt container operations, leading to consensus failures or container shutdowns.
 Immediate corrective action is to restart the affected container.

 ### Effects on Containers and Logs

+1. **Transaction Overload**: When a massive sequence of transactions is made to the network, it can be overloaded in two differente ways:
+    - ***Gas Limit Saturation***: The network has a gas limit per block (defined in the genesis.json file).
+If the demand for transactions exceeds what the validators can process within the block mining time, the mempool becomes overloaded and new transactions get slow or rejected.

+    - ***CPU Overload***: Described bellow.

-1. **Latency/CPU Overload**:  Logs show "RoundTimer | Moved to round X which will expire in..." messages.
+2. **Latency/CPU Overload**:  Logs show "RoundTimer | Moved to round X which will expire in..." messages.
 The node fails to sign and vote timely, causing continuous consensus failures while remaining operational but ineffective.

-2. **Memory Overload (OOM)**: Container is terminated by Docker/Kernel.
+3. **Memory Overload (OOM)**: Container is terminated by Docker/Kernel.
 Docker logs display "OOMKilled" error.
 Node stops functioning and requires restart.

-3. **I/O Overload (Disk)**: Logs show "WARN | RocksDB | Operation timed out".
+4. **I/O Overload (Disk)**: Logs show "WARN | RocksDB | Operation timed out".
 Slow disk writes delay voting, leading to consensus failures similar to latency issues.

 ## Mitigation with Kubernetes